btamit/chef-recipe-hunter-client/README.md

 Each category , a button has been included for details information.
 Besides, in detailed page, he will be able to know the full job description and if he want, he can apply the job as his requirements very easily.

-* 01. Chef's corner website is such a site where people will get different recipes continuously
+* Chef's corner website is such a site where people will get different recipes continuously
-* 02. From this site, anyone can learn various recipes for himself / herself.
+* From this site, anyone can learn various recipes for himself / herself.
+* Very easily, anyone can login with his google or github account and restore forget password
+* Best chefs are available to cook your favorable recipe
+* Fully responsive and eye catching site

 ## Complete Project
 Github Repo -> [Chef's Corner]()